top of page

 The adjective 'cutaneous' traces its origins to the Latin word 'cutis,' which means 'skin.'
 In the realm of medical terminology and biology, 'cutaneous' is used to describe anything related to the skin, encompassing its characteristics, functions, or conditions.
 It serves as a precise and scientific term to discuss matters pertaining to the largest organ of the human body.
 The etymology of 'cutaneous' underscores the importance of the skin as a vital and multifunctional part of the human anatomy, highlighting its role in protection, sensation, and regulation of bodily processes.

-Quiz: Find the meaning of cutaneous
+Find the correct meaning of the adjective cutaneous:

 Try Again!